-On 15 June 1942 SS officers murdered approx. 50 people on the cemetery.
-Among the persons killed on that day were: Bornsztajn Hynsie born in 1882, Hewkowicz Mojsie born in 1902, Nowarski Mojsie born in 1907, Nowarski (first name unknown) born in 1882, Rajdman (a woman, first name unknown) born in 1892.
+On 15 June 1942 the SS officers murdered approx. 50 people on the cemetery.
+Among the people killed on that day were: Bornsztajn Hynsie born in 1882, Hewkowicz Mojsie born in 1902, Nowarski Mojsie born in 1907, Nowarski (first name unknown) born in 1882, Rajdman (a woman, first name unknown) born in 1892.
 Their bodies were buried on the Jewish cemetery in Wodzisław.
 In 1968 an eyewitness, Roman S., testified: “I was an accidental eyewitness to an execution of Jews in the town of Wodzisław, Jędrzejów District, Kieleckie Voivodship.
 I noticed two blue policemen leading around 50 people accompanied by four German SS officers.
 They took them to the Jewish cemetery ‘Kurkut’ where ditches had already been dug.
 They stood [these people] in front of the ditches with their backs to the SS officers who said something to them – and then we heard rifle shots.
 I watched the execution from behind the wall.
 While led to the place of execution, one of the Jews hid behind a tombstone.
 After the execution ended one of the SS officers noticed the hiding man, ran to him and pierced him with his bayonet.
 After the execution I saw them finishing off everyone who showed signs of life with gunshots.
 Then they left the corpses – other people were meant to bury them.”
 (IPN Ki 53/4477, p.
 7)

-In the autumn of the same year during the transport of Jews to Sandomierz Icek Berek Chamejda was shot to death for attempting to escape.
+In the autumn of the same year during the deporation of Jews to Sandomierz Icek Berek Chamejda was shot to death for attempting to escape.
 [He was] “born on 20 December 1877 in Wodzisław of which he was also a resident, a citizen of Poland, of Jewish nationality; he was shot by the Nazis on 20 November 1942 for attempting to escape from a transport of Jews from Wodzisław do Sandomierz” (IPN Ki 53/4477, p.
 11).
 There is no information where his body has been buried.